pzingg/todo_absinthe/README.md

 * `subscriptionId` - the same id used for the topic.
 * `result` - a JSON value containing the standard GraphQL `data` reply.

-More detailed comments can be found in the Todo.elm source file.
+More detailed comments can be found in the source file at assets/elm/src/Todo.elm.
 The footer in the user interface has a clickable link for exercising the pubsub.
 Clicking the link will either subscribe to the subscriptions "itemsCreated", "itemsUpdated" and "itemsDeleted", or unsubscribe from them.

+### Client side GraphQL operations over websockets

+To make an Absinthe query, mutation, or subscription request, Elm pushes a "doc" event to the "\*" channel.
+The payload is JSON encoded with GraphQL variables and the operation document.
+The reply constructed by Absinthe is received as an Elm message and the payload decoded as necessary.

+To unsubscribe from a subscription, Elm pushes an "unsubscribe" event with the subscription ID encoded in the payload.

 ## Bugs / TODO